 Back to School: How to Deal With Anxiety in Children

 There are a lot of worries that come with being a parent, but some can be eased with knowledge and preparation.
-One such worry is how to help your child cope with anxiety so they can be happy when they go back to school.
-This article discusses what causes of anxiety in children, as well as how to identify it before it becomes problematic.
+One such concern is how to help your child cope with anxiety so they can be happy when they go back to school.
+This article discusses the causes of anxiety in children and how to identify it before it becomes problematic.
 Luckily, there are plenty of ways to treat it before school starts again!

 What is Anxiety?

 Anxiety is a normal emotion that everyone experiences at some point in their life.
 It is a feeling of worry, nervousness, or fear.
 Anxiety can be caused by many things, such as school, tests, or social situations.